MathStuff/Matrices/README.md

 C.floorForm #Returns the same matrix as "intForm"

-C.roundForm(n) #Returns a matrix of elements' rounded up to n decimal digits
+C.roundForm(n) #Returns a matrix of elements' rounded up to n decimal digits.
+Same as round(C,n)

 #Available arithmetic operators : "@", "+", "-", "*", "/", "//", "**", "%"